What is a game, EGM?

 I realized when I decided to write about this game that I knew very little about it.
 What are they doing with DMC4?
 If you look around the ‘net you will find previews, but fewer than I expected.
 Leave it to Gamespot to write a classic preview that lays out the entire first five levels of the game, complete with story spoilers for me to read.

 As nice as the game looks, I’m getting a bad feeling about the whole project.
-I have no idea how Devil May Cry stacks up to the competition in terms of sales, but I can’t imagine that its last entry led to numbers comparable to God of War or the numerous Ninja Gaiden revisions. → The happiest post on Earth.
+I have no idea how Devil May Cry stacks up to the competition in terms of sales, but I can’t imagine that its last entry led to numbers comparable to God of War or the numerous Ninja Gaiden revisions.
+So why not become like Ninja Gaiden and God of War?
+This is what the game seems to be doing, for better or for worse.

 2008 Game Predictions part 1